thulab/iotdb-quality/docs/en/DataProfiling/QLB.md

 **Parameters**:

-`shift`: max lag to calculate.
+`lag`: max lag to calculate.
 Legal input shall be integer from 1 to n-2, where n is the sample number.
 Default value is n-2.

 **Output Series:** Output a single series.
 The type is DOUBLE.
 The output series is p value, and timestamp means lag.